estelle/flexbox/draft/03_flexbox_items.md

 # Flex items
 ========================

 In the previous chapters, we learned how to globally layout all the flex items within a flex container by adding flex box property values to that container.
-The flex box specification provides several additional properties applicable directly to DOM node flex items [XXX check if generated content are DOM nodes XXX].
+The flex box specification provides several additional properties applicable directly to DOM node and generated content flex items.
 With these flex item specific properties, we can more precisely control the layout of the flex container's DOM node children.

 ![Figure ?: Items with `display: flex;` become **flex containers**, and their non-absolutely positioned children become **flex items**](img/3/01_flexitems.png) [::LINK::](30_flexitems.html) [XXX Please bold or italicize text betweeen the asterisks]

-Now that we have a good understanding of the properties applicable to the flex container, it's time focus on properties applicable to the flex items.
+Now that we have a good understanding of the properties applicable to the flex container, it's time to focus on properties applicable to the flex items.

 ## What are Flex Items

-We create flex containers simply by adding a `display: flex` or `display: inline-flex` to an element that has child nodes.
+We create flex containers simply by adding a `display: flex` or `display: inline-flex` to an element.
 The children of those flex container are called 'flex items', be they DOM nodes, non-empty text-nodes or generated content.

 When it comes to text-node children of flex containers, if the text node is not empty --  containing content other than white-space -- it will be wrapped in an anonymous flex item, behaving like its flex item siblings.
 While these anonymous flex items do inherit all the flex properties set by the flex container, just like their DOM node siblings, they are not directly targetable with CSS.
 Therefore, we can't directly set any of the flex item specific properties on them.